salesforce/sa11y/packages/jest/README.md

     const elem = document.getElementById('foo');
     await expect(elem).toBeAccessible();

-    // If you have any a11y issues from the default extended preset-rule that you can't fix for now,
+    // If you have any a11y issues from the default recommended preset-rule
-    //  you can use the recommended preset-rule await expect(document).toBeAccessible(recommended);
+    //  that you can't fix for now, you can use the base preset-rule await expect(document).toBeAccessible(base);
 });
 ```